princyok/deep_learning_without_ml_libraries/README.md

 The US adult income dataset contains data on 48842 individuals, and includes fields containing data on their age, education, sex, income level (classed into 2 categories: over 50k or under 50k), etc.

-A neural network was trained to reach a 78% accuracy in predicting whether an individual makes over 50k a year or not, based on just data from other fields.
+A fully connected neural network was trained to reach a **78% accuracy** in predicting whether an individual makes over 50k a year or not, based on just data from other fields.

 The demonstration can be found [here](https://github.com/princyok/deep_learning_without_ml_libraries/tree/master/neural_network_demonstration) (deep_learning_without_ml_libraries -> neural_network_demonstration).